James Maitland, 7th Earl of Lauderdale: Family

 On 24 April 1749 he married Mary Turner (d.
-1789), only child and heiress of Sir Thomas de Lombe, Knt., Alderman of the City of London, by whom he obtained a large fortune.
+1789), daughter of Sir Thomas Lombe, Knt., Alderman of the City of London, by whom he obtained a large fortune.
 They had twelve children, 6 boys and 6 girls.

 His son and heir, James Maitland, 8th Earl of Lauderdale began his career as a revolutionary in France and later made a name for himself as one of Britain's leading economic thinkers, who first identified the economic significance and effect on economic growth of budget surpluses and deficits.
 This thinking was later developed and systematised by Lord Keynes.
 The third son was Lieutenant-General Sir Thomas Maitland, GCB, GCH (1759–1824), governor and commander-in-chief at Ceylon, then of Malta and the Ionian Islands.